holdenlee/blog/posts/writing/readercon_2019.md

 + The Maya in Yucatan had the *milpa* system of farming; it's the only sustainable way to farm with thin topsoil atop permeable limestone permeable, and it still persists now.
 + The Aztecs (?) had an urban empire, and were in tune with the environment.
 Cortés wrote about a city twice as big as Madrid and clean, with free education.
-+ The Chichimekas (?) are nomadic hunter-gatherers, semi-pastoralists, who fought a 50-year long guerrilla war with the Spanish despite being relatively stone-age people.
++ The Chichimecas (?) are nomadic hunter-gatherers, semi-pastoralists, who fought a 50-year long guerrilla war with the Spanish despite being relatively stone-age people.

 CG: There is an amazing enchanted landscape, with ruins old as the Roman empire, enormous geometrical symbols on the landscape.
 When you walk across it you can't see the other end.
 They reproduced the same designs hundreds of miles apart, patterns of circles and squares.
 It's the fabled land of Ohio! <!--Indian mounds.--> These are symbols from a people fascinated with geometry and measurements.
 They knew math and astronomy.
 What message were they sending?
 It's a marvelous mystery.